Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/licensing-activation/device-based-licensing.md

 The following are the requirements for device-based licensing for Microsoft 365 Apps for enterprise:

 - Version 1907 or later of Microsoft 365 Apps for enterprise.
-- Microsoft 365 Apps for enterprise must be installed on a device running a supported version of Windows 11, Windows 10 General Availability Channel (or Semi-Annual Channel, its previous name), Windows Server 2022, or Windows Server 2019.
+- Microsoft 365 Apps for enterprise must be installed on a device running a supported version of Windows 11, Windows 10 General Availability Channel, Windows Server 2022, or Windows Server 2019.
 - The Windows client device on which Microsoft 365 Apps for enterprise is installed must be [Microsoft Entra joined](/azure/active-directory/devices/concept-azure-ad-join) or [Microsoft Entra hybrid joined](/azure/active-directory/devices/concept-azure-ad-join-hybrid).

 To verify that Microsoft 365 Apps for enterprise and the Windows client device meet these requirements, do the following steps: